Principles

 Science and Faith Illuminate Different Paths to Understanding

-Genuine faith does not contradict reason or evidence; both serve the pursuit of truth from different angles.
+Genuine faith does not contradict reason or evidence.
+Both serve the pursuit of truth from different angles.

 Religion Must Elevate, Never Manipulate Through Fear